bhyamy/FinalCSProject/README.md

 the experiment.
 5. Run VR environment (Unity).

+## Decision manager configuration
+In order to configure all the relevent variables in the the Decision process we will use a .yaml file.

-## How to create a .yaml confs file
+### How to create a .yaml confs file
 For starters there is an example in the project called default_confs.yaml, there exists several sections in use currently in the project such as [UNITY] - Unity communications configurations, [EEG] - communications confs for the machine delivering the real time data, [FORMAT] - format of the messages sent and received through the network (normally don't use anything else) and probably the most useful one